carloscortonc/cli-er/docs/definition.md

   parser?: (input: ValueParserInput) => ValueParserOutput }
 ```
 - **aliases**: alternative names for the options, e.g. `["h", "help"]`.
-They should be specified without dashes, and final alias value will be calculated depending on the provided alias length: `-` for single letters, and `--` in other cases.
+They should be specified without dashes, and final alias value will be calculated depending on the provided alias length: prefixed with `-` for single letters, and `--` in other cases.
 When not specified, the name of the option will be used.
 - **positional**: enables [positional options](#positional-options).
 - **negatable**: whether to include [negated aliases](#negated-aliases) in boolean options.
 - **default**: default value for the option.